Timeline: Deadliest attacks in Iraq in 2012

 May 31 - Six explosions hit neighborhoods across Baghdad, killing at least 17 people.
 Attacks include a truck bomb blast at a market, a car bomb and several roadside bombs on mixed neighborhoods.

-June 4 - A suicide car bomber detonates his vehicle outside a Shi‘ite religious office in central Baghdad, killing at least 22 people and wounding more than 100 in an attack officials say bears the hallmarks of Iraq’s al Qaeda affiliate.

-June 13 - Bombings and other attacks in Baghdad and other cities kill more than 75 people.
-In the worst attacks, four bombs aimed at pilgrims kill at least 30 people in Baghdad, a blast at a checkpoint in Baghdad’s Karrada district kills 16 people as pilgrims pass through, and two bombs kill at least 22 people in Hilla.

-June 16 - Double car bombs strike Shi‘ite pilgrims in Baghdad, killing at least 26 people and wounding more than 60 in the third day of violence during a major religious festival in the capital.
+JUNE 16 - At least 26 people are killed and more than 60 are wounded when double car bombs strike at Shi‘ite pilgrims in Baghdad, in the third day of violence during the major religious festival in the capital.

-July 3 - A bomb in a truck kills 40 people and wounds 75 in a market in Diwaniya, near a mosque where pilgrims were gathering for a Shi‘ite celebration.
-Another blast kills four people near Kerbala.

-July 22 - Car bombs kill 20 people in Najaf and towns south of Baghdad.